gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

    2. Finished means that the last Job is finished and a new one is not started yet.

 ### How This Project Can Help You
-Understand how to set up your own ItemReader to avoid get thread reader stuck.
+Understand how to set up your own ItemReader to avoid getting thread reader stuck.

 You also can use to simulate a Spring Batch application that you created changing the _CfgProcessorJob (stepExecuteProcessor)_ like yours and simulate your Job reality.
-As example: try to remove the _throttleLimit_ on the Step and see what will happen with the *Threads Pool Info*.

 ### The Main Concern
-When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader) you read:
+When you read the documentation provided by Spring about the [ItemReader](https://docs.spring.io/spring-batch/docs/current-SNAPSHOT/reference/html/index-single.html#item-reader) you have:
 _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._
 What this impact in the Job process?
 In my case, because I don't take into account the impact of this snippet on the Job's lifecycle, a **roll back in production** was made.